SishuZhang/aws-crud-api/README.md

 - **Custom Domain Name for API Gateway:**
   - Configure a custom domain name for your API Gateway, enabling branded URLs, HTTPS, and easier integration with frontend applications.

+- **User Interface (Web Dashboard):**
+  - Develop a user-friendly web dashboard for managing orders, products, and users.
+This UI could be built with React, Vue, or Angular, and integrate directly with the API for real-time management and analytics.

+- **Predictive Analytics for Inventory and Demand Planning:**
+  - Leverage collected order and product data to forecast inventory needs and plan for demand spikes.
+Integrate analytics dashboards and consider using machine learning models to optimize stock levels and improve business decision-making.

 These enhancements will help transition the project from a robust prototype to a production-grade, enterprise-ready solution.